How to select the right quartz sleeve and pond UV bulb

 Frequently asked questions on UV bulbs and quartz sleeves

-What do I do if the quartz sleeve is cracked?
+What do I do if the pond UV quartz sleeve is cracked?

 If the quartz is cracked it must be removed carefully, discarded and replaced.
-A cracked quartz will allow water to seep into the light fitting and damage it.
+A cracked quartz will allow water to seep into the light fitting and damage pond equipment.

-What do I do if break the quartz while fitting it?
+What do I do if break the pond UV quartz while fitting it?

-Quartz sleeves are incredibly brittle and sadly, very prone to breaking.
+Quartz sleeves in pond filters are incredibly brittle and sadly, very prone to breaking.
 If you break the quartz while fitting it, discard it and order another one.
 Quartz are not covered by any kind of manufacturer’s warranty against breakage.

-I’ve changed the bulb but the water is still green?
+I’ve changed the pond UV bulb but the water is still green?

 A very green pond make take days or weeks to clear.
 First check that the bulb is actually on, and the best way to do this is to see if the hose tails glow in the dark at nighttime.
 If it is on, the unit may be undersized for the pond (recalculate pond volume,) or the flow rate may be too fast for the UVC to be effective on green algae.

 Check the maximum flow rate for that model of UV.
-If necessary, slow the pump down with a valve, use a smaller pump or a bigger UV.
+If necessary, slow the pump down with a valve, use a smaller pump or bigger UV clarifiers.
 Or fit a bypass so that only some of the water passes the bulb.
 That may be enough to make a difference.

-How do I know if the bulb needs changing?
+How do I know if the pond UV bulb needs changing?

 A UV light may still glow long after its effectiveness.
-If the water is green the bulb should be changed or if you inherit a pond and you don’t know how old the bulb is, it’s best to change it for a new one.
+If the water is green UV bulbs should be changed or if you inherit a pond and you don’t know how old the bulb is, it’s best to change it for a new one.

-Can I put a more powerful bulb in my UV?
+Can I put a more powerful bulb in my pond UV?

-No, the ballast will only power the bulb it’s intended to.
+No, the ballast will only power UV bulbs it’s intended to.
 If you need more UV power you could add a second UVC inline, after the first one.